nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type a command in the command box and press `Enter` to execute it. e.g. typing `help` and pressing `Enter` will open the help window.<br>
+5. Type a command in the command box and press `ENTER` to execute it. e.g. typing `help` and pressing `ENTER` will open the help window.<br>

    Some example commands you can try: